buymeasoda/refdocs/git.md

 Interactive add allows selective staging, unstaging of changed files as well as partial commits of specific lines.
 Partial commits can be created by choosing the `patch` option and then specifying `split` to further refine chunks.
 After exiting interactive adding, you need to the commit the index.

+Stage all tracked, changed files

+	git add --update
+	git add -u

+Add all files in the current repository

+	git add -all
+	git add --A

+Add parts of the changes with each file (interactively add)

+	git add --patched
+	git add -p

+Open the current diff in text editor

+	git add -e

 ## Removing files from the index

 Removing a file from the index (unstaging files)